Understanding the 5 Types of Construction Project Costs

 By getting to grips with direct construction costs, you take a vital step toward delivering your project on time and within budget, setting the foundation for the remaining types of expenses we will explore in subsequent sections.

 While direct costs lay the tangible groundwork of a construction project, the picture is only complete with a keen understanding of indirect costs.
-Though less visible, these costs are equally vital in shaping the financial landscape of a project.
+Though less visible, these costs are equally vital in shaping the financial landscape of a project, and often significantly impact overall budget accuracy.
 Let’s dive into the nuanced world of indirect costs and uncover what sets them apart from their more direct counterparts.

 • Administrative Costs: The salaries of office staff, insurance, legal fees, and other general overhead.